fullcalendar/fullcalendar-docs/_docs-v4/date-display/maxTime.md

 title: maxTime
 ---

 Determines the last time slot that will be displayed for each day.
-Specified as an **exclusive** end time.
+In line with the discussion about the [Event object](event-parsing), it is important to stress that this should be specified as an **exclusive** end time.

 <div class='spec' markdown='1'>
 [Duration](duration-object), *default*: `"24:00:00"`